 • Provides rigorous & double-blinded peer review

-• Open access journal with nominal Article Processing Charge (APC)
+• Open access journal with no Article Processing Charge (APC) for Indian authors and nominal Article Processing Charge (APC) for international authors.

 • Board comprising of members from prestigious institutes such as King George’s Medical University, Lucknow

 • Articles made freely accessible online in perpetuity under a Creative Commons License